 Accredited U.S. colleges and universities that award bachelor's or master's degrees in accounting and report the number of degrees awarded using the Integrated Postsecondary Education Data System are eligible to be selected to nominate students for the scholarships.
 Eligible institutions will be divided into two groups; Group A includes the one hundred institutions with the highest total of master's degrees in accounting conferred during the preceding five academic years, and Group B contains all other institutions that offer bachelor's or master's degrees in accounting.

-The PCAOB, with ACT's help, will select institutions to provide student nominations by using a statistical selection process that follows protocols for fairness and impartiality.
+The PCAOB, with Scholarship America's help, will select institutions to provide student nominations by using a statistical selection process that follows protocols for fairness and impartiality.
 Seventy-five percent of the scholarships will go to students attending institutions in Group A and twenty-five percent will be awarded to students who attend institutions in Group B. Schools selected as nominating institutions in a given year will not be considered for selection for the next five years or until all institutions in the respective group have been selected, whichever occurs first.

 The Program is merit-based and students eligible to receive a PCAOB Scholarship must: